-The glaciers and mountains of Patagonia are legendary among hikers and nature enthusiasts as the region attracts crowds of travelers every year.
+The Argentinian glaciers and mountains of Patagonia are legendary among hikers and nature enthusiasts.
+This is why the Argentinian Patagonia region attracts crowds of travelers every year.

-Argentina lies within this region and has numerous trails to explore - including some very iconic treks as well as some lesser-known trails for hikers who prefer a quieter experience.
+Argentina has numerous hiking trails to explore - including some very iconic treks as well as some lesser-known trails for hikers who prefer a quieter experience.

-If you’re planning on going hiking in Argentina, here are the best trails and hiking spots that you simply must check out!
+If you’re planning on backpacking Patagonia and going hiking in Argentina, here are the best trails and hiking spots that you simply must check out!

 El Chaltén is an Argentinian village situated within the Los Glaciares National Park.
 It marks the starting point of many popular hiking trails, include the Fitz Roy trek, Laguna Torre and Laguna de los Tres.